RahulG-12/AI_MODEL_INTELLIGENCE/README.md

 The platform demonstrates a **complete end-to-end AI pipeline**, starting from raw data ingestion to model training, evaluation, explainability, and real-time serving via an API and dashboard.

-This project simulates how **real AI systems are built in industry**.
+This project is designed to replicate **real industry ML systems used by AI engineers and ML engineers**.

 ---

 # Key Features

 • Multi-model training pipeline (ML + Deep Learning + Transformer models)

 • Automated model evaluation and comparison

 • Experiment tracking using **MLflow**

 • Explainable AI using **SHAP**

 • Model routing system that selects the best model

 • FastAPI based inference server

 • Interactive Streamlit dashboard

 • Modular production-style architecture

 ---